albertobraschi/radiant-ray-extension/HELP_admin.markdown

     Please manually verify the installation and restart the server.
     ==============================================================================

 See how Ray just decided that the extension should be installed as `blog_tags` despite the extension being name "**blogtags**".
 Ray even lets you know when no tasks belonging to the extension were found.
-Here are some examples without the output to give you an idea for the simple pattern used.
+Here are some examples to give you an idea of the simple pattern used (output has been removed for clarity).

     rake ray:ext name=link_roll
     rake ray:ext name=help